Skip to main content

 Why do duration and cost have a positive correlation?

-Strong positive correlation (r > 0.7) typically occurs because: labor costs scale with duration (more days = more wages), the same uncertainty drivers affect both (scope changes, technical issues), risks that add duration usually also add cost.
-Weak or no correlation can occur when cost drivers are independent of schedule (e.g., fixed-price materials, equipment costs that don't scale with time).
-Understanding this helps you see why duration and cost are often correlated and when they might be independent.
+Strong positive correlation (r > 0.7) typically occurs because labor costs scale with duration (more days means more wages), the same uncertainty drivers affect both (scope changes, technical issues that delay AND require rework), and risks that add duration usually also add cost.
+Weak or no correlation can occur when cost drivers are independent of schedule (fixed-price materials, equipment costs that don't scale with time, or sunk costs incurred regardless of timeline).
+The schedule-cost correlation matters for joint-risk reporting: if you commit to 90% schedule confidence AND 90% cost confidence, the joint confidence is lower than either marginal because the two distributions co-vary.

 What probability of meeting targets is acceptable?